prog4biol/pfb2019/README.md

     - We do this with the word `def`.
 2. The function must have a name.
     - "calculate_at_content" is our name
 3. Functions define the variables required in the function body.
 These are paceholders for the arguments that get passed into our function.
-Functions don't need to have argumetns but they always need '()'
+Functions don't need to have arguments but they always need '()'
     - We do this there "(dna)".
     - Our function needs one variable, and we can refer to it in the function body as 'dna'.
-        - The variable 'dna' and it's contents are only visible within the body of the function
+        - The variable 'dna' and its contents are only visible within the body of the function
 4. The first line of the function must end with a ':'
 5. The function body needs to be indented.
 6. Do your work.